vasilvv/tls-cross-sni-resumption/draft-ietf-tls-cross-sni-resumption.md

 tickets may be single-use.

-When providing the SNI value to the application, TLS 1.3 requires the value from the most recent ClientHello to be used ([RFC8446], Section 4.6.1).
-If the server TLS implementation violates that requirement and instead uses the legacy behavior of reporting the SNI value of the original session, this can lead to a confusion attack where the client and the server disagree on the server name being used (similar to the attacks described in [DB15]).
-It is thus crucial for the implementers to ensure that this aspect of SNI processing is handled correctly before enabling cross-name resumption.
+When providing the SNI value to the application, TLS 1.3 requires the value from the most recent ClientHello to be used ({{RFC8446, Section 4.6.1}}).
+If the server TLS implementation violates that requirement and instead uses the legacy behavior of reporting the SNI value of the original session, this can lead to a confusion attack where the client and the server disagree on the server name being used (similar to the attacks described in {{DB15}}).
+It is thus crucial for implementers to ensure that this aspect of SNI processing is handled correctly before enabling cross-name resumption.

 Cross-domain resumption implies that any certificate the client provides for